AngryMonkeysManagingInADigitalWorld/ISQA3420/DFDDictionary.md

 Project File - A file that contains informational required to start/complete a project

 Project Information Request - form sent in requesting specific information

+Project Information Response - A response to a information request